johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/Generic.md

 ## Overview

-The Generic Template is a barebones template that provides four sections to a page:
+The Generic Template is a barebones template component that provides four sections to a page:

 - **Top:** A full-width viewport section limited to a select group of components that work well for full-width, and its intention, from a design perspective, is that it will be the _hero_.